CCAC – THE PLACE TO BE FOR CAPTIONING ADVOCACY.

-AND see all the great captioning advocacy going on this year 2014 under the Advocacy tab on the top of any page.
-For quick examples, (1) Captions Capture the Votes!, (2) Don’t Leave Us Out!”, and (3) CCAC Sponsorship of CART for non-profits, CCAC pays!
+AND see all the great captioning advocacy going on this year 2015 with development of teams, new CCAC grants for inclusion of captioning and much more.
+(Go to “Advocacy” page from the link on top of the page.)
+More quick examples, (1) Captions Capture the Votes!, (2) Don’t Leave Us Out!”, and (3) CCAC Sponsorship of CART for non-profits, CCAC pays!

 NEW: CCAC web is now taking submissions for small ads.
 Find Newsletter/Sponsor tab here: http://ccacaptioning.org/advertise/

-About Your Donation: All revenue collected is solely for continuing captioning advocacy campaigns by the CCAC.
-Additional newsletter and website sponsorship information is available here.
+About Your Donation: All revenue collected is solely for continuing captioning advocacy activities by the CCAC.
+Additional website sponsorship information is available here.

 CCAC is the only grass-roots consumer advocacy organization with a sole focus on captioning advocacy and captioning inclusion (captioning of all sorts), still often missing in many places.
 CCAC has attracted extraordinary interest and enthusiasm from so many members, friends and followers (thousands), and one example is the lovely creation in the photo.
 Thanks Kym!